 Press BEVERAGE once for 1 cup (8 oz.), or twice for 2 cups (16 oz.).
-The oven starts automatically.
+The oven will start automatically after a 5-second pause.

 Beverages heated with the Beverage feature may be very hot.
 Remove the container with care.